fsec404/fsec404.github.io/_posts/2019-08-22-DNS-hijacking.md

 ![pwned](../../assets/videos/pwned.gif)

 We can see that a GET request to `victoria.dev` was successfully redirected to our webpage. yaaa.
+Note that the warning can be removed by supplying phony certificates, but that topic is for another post.
+Bye.
-That's it for this post.

 The full script is available on my github [page][page].

 [page]: https://github.com/venkat-abhi/dns-redirector